reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 }
 ```

-Just adding the above dependency to a Spring Boot application provides out-of-the-box some endpoints like /actuator/health which can be used for a shallow health check by a load balancer, for example.
+Just adding the above dependency to a Spring Boot application provides some endpoints like `/actuator/health` out-of-the-box which can be used for a shallow health check by a load balancer, for example.

 ```sh
 $ curl http://localhost:8080/actuator/health